Trump claim on N. Korean nukes may underestimate program

 Kim has conducted three of the country’s five total nuclear tests, including two last year.
 Propaganda out of Pyongyang makes clear that North Korea views nuclear weapons as essential to keeping at bay U.S. and South Korean forces it says are intent on its destruction.

-Some U.S. experts believe North Korea may have enough fuel for about 20 bombs, with a half dozen more possible each year.
+Some U.S. experts believe North Korea may have enough fuel for about 20 bombs and can add a possible half dozen more each year.

 Fuel is one thing; it’s much more difficult to develop the technology needed to build bombs small enough to fit on missile tips.